sidoncode/StockPrice-DeepLearning-Python/README.md

 # StockPrice-ML-Python
 Points to be remember while performing this project:

-  1) The individual shud have a grasp of good knowledge of numpy and pandas
+  1) The individual shud have a grasp of good knowledge of numpy and pandas.
+  2) The individual shud have a grasp of knowledge of using jupyter notebook